-We have barely begun this work.
-And one thing we need to advance it is actually know what’s out there.
-If you live in a watery place and happen to have a hobby or profession for microbiology, consider attempting to sample what you see.
+Scientists barely know what's out there.
+If you live in a watery place and happen to have a hobby or profession for microbiology, consider sampling these environments.

 The rest of us can help by spreading the word!
 Scientists listen to citizens who share compelling observations.
 If you see something fungal in the watery environments, take a picture, share it to iNaturalist, tweet about it, etc. You can also help by simply extending the conversation beyond its niche researchers.
 All fungi-lovers and environmentalists should acknowledge fungal marine life.

 2. Study the activity of underwater mushrooms.

 What percentage of these fungi are active?
-Studying the active metabolites and tracing them to their specific fungal origins to research their chemical influence on the ecosystem is also vital.
+Studying their active metabolites and tracing them to a specific fungal origin to research their chemical influence on the ecosystem is also vital.
 It's possible that the easy-to-find fungi aren't the most biochemically active, and reversely those that have gone undocumented may serve a critical contribution.

 3. Build genomic resources.

 Cassie reminds us that researchers can only do so much with novel organisms.
 As mentioned above, we have a hard time adding them to the fungal tree of life.
-The sequences that have been down are incomplete, and researchers are having to work with a fraction of the 250 base pairs in their DNA.
+The sequences that have been done are incomplete, and researchers are having to work with a fraction of the 250 base pairs in their DNA.